In

 we can use smaller digital cameras to provide

-packages are also available.
+package also available.

 Single camera

-HDV packages include a camera operator, Canon HV-30 HDV camera, tripod,
+packages include a camera operator, camera, tripod,

 batteries, power supply, and one 1000w light.